By David Seaman, DC, MS, DABCN

 - Cordain L, et al. Origins and evolution of the Western diet: health implications for the 21st century.
 Am J Clin Nutr, 2005;81(2):341-54.

-Dr. David Seaman is the author of Clinical Nutrition for Pain, Inflammation and Tissue Healing and a longtime columnist for DC, writing on clinical nutrition (his current column focus) and the subluxation.
-He is a professor of clinical sci-ences at National University of Health Sciences (St. Petersburg, Fla. campus).
-For more information including a printable version of this article and a link to previous articles, visit www.dynamicchiropractic.com/columnist/seaman.
+Dr. David Seaman is the author of Clinical Nutrition for Pain, Inflammation and Tissue Healing and a longtime columnist, writing on clinical nutrition (his current column focus) and the subluxation.
+For additional information including an extended bio, a printable version of this article and a link to previous articles, visit his columnist page.